sporeservantpub/sporeservant.com/_posts/2018-05-07-cr1-vs-cr2-monsters.markdown

 #### But what does it all *mean*?

-> CR1 creatures are designed to be challenging/deadly/impossible for a level 1 party without the dice on their side.
+> CR1 creatures are designed to be challenging and potentially deadly for a level 1 party without the dice on their side.

 By looking at just two CR1 monsters side-by-side who have very different monster makeup, my first thought is that the challenge rating system is pretty wildly flexible in how drastically different variables return the same ultimate result.
 An argument could be made that it would be more valuable to present both offensive and defensive challenge rating in the monster's statistics, because these two have very different implications for the encounter.
 Not saying they should, but an argument could be made in favor of it!